WATER FOR HEALTH AND LONGEVITY

 You may feel a little like you are floating away, and you will urinate more than usual until the water has passed from your system, but it is often the best way to make sure you drink enough water.

-It is also necessary to drink water at night if you wake up.
+It is also often necessary to drink water at night if you wake up.
 Formerly, this article recommended against drinking water at night, but we find it necessary, at least for some people.
+Otherwise they get leg cramps, pain in the back (kidney pain) or other symptoms when they wake up or even during the night.

 WATERS TO AVOID